-The Little Church at the Bend in the Road” as it was called, is the oldest church in Medina County.
+“The Little Church at the Bend in the Road” as it was called, is the oldest church in Medina County.
 In 1835, a small group of men and women met to organize and maintain the First Congregational Society of Weymouth, the original name of the church.

 The church applied for and received corporation papers, signed by the Speaker of the Ohio House of Representatives and by the Speaker of the Ohio Senate.
 The first service was held on April 18, 1835.
 The church building was started and partially completed in the summer of 1835.

-In 1920, the name of the First Congregational Society was changed to Weymouth Community Church.
-The original meetinghouse, with its simple and stately design set near the road, reflects the strength and endurance by the pioneer founders who built it.
+The existing facility of Weymouth Community Church opened in 2018 to a recording of the original church’s bell, which had called the congregation of Weymouth Community Church to worship for over 175 years.
+The original meetinghouse, with its simple and stately design set near the road, reflects the strength and endurance of the pioneer founders who built it.
 Today the same strength and endurance exhibited by our founders continues to this day in the hearts of those who attend Weymouth Community Church.